The Value of Economic Development

 - Recognition of Local Products…successful economic development often occurs when locally produced goods are consumed in the local market to a greater degree.

 Today, most of California’s cities have a full program of economic development services.
 Significantly, most of the growth in local economic development has occurred from the 90’s through today.
 In that time, California communities have realized that local government plays an essential role in local economic development.

 A focus on economic development helps get economic growth going.

 The pressure to provide essential public services in the face of constraints on city finances has led over 50 percent of cities to fund a department or organization, other than a redevelopment agency, to attract business investment in their communities.
 Promoting local economic development adds to sales tax, transient occupancy tax, and other revenues.
-Almost 90 percent of city-funded economic development agencies are credited with increasing city revenues.
+Many city-funded economic development agencies are credited with increasing city revenues.